Introduction to Dictionary in Python

 Output:

-The Explanation for the above code: The above example involves the process of dictionary creation using an unusual and indexed deletion of the dictionary items.
-The process of deletion is achieved by means of the popitem() method.
+Explanation: The above example involves the dictionary creation process using an unusual and indexed deletion of the dictionary items.
+The process of deletion is achieved using the popitem() method.
 Initially, a pop is implied based on the index; next, an undefined pop is implied, which removes the last element in the dictionary; lastly, the entire dictionary is cleaned up using the clear method.

 Code: